pushkin-consortium/pushkin/docs-gitbook/getting-started/quickstart.md

 $ pushkin stop;
 ```

 If you don’t do that, the web server will keep running in Docker until you quit Docker or restart.
+When the command has finished running, it should output `done`.

 ### Updating